Boyes Turner > Reading, England > Firm Profile

 Boyes Turner is one of the UK’s most vibrant and outstanding, full-service regional heavyweight law firms.

+The firm has particular expertise in the global technology and innovation sector, a nationally prominent claims group, and expert teams covering leisure and hospitality, development and house building.
 Committed to strong organic growth, the firm is able to use its geographic location to attract lawyers and support staff of the very highest calibre to service a client base which would sit comfortably with leading City and other national firms.

 Types of work undertaken

 Claims: the firm has a nationally recognised claims group, with solicitors on specialist panels for the Law Society, APIL, AVMA, Headway and Spinal Injuries Association.
 It has expertise in complex personal injury work and clinical negligence claims, including birth accidents, head injuries and spinal injuries.